History of the Jews in Greece: Ottoman Empire

-Joseph Nasi a Portuguese Marrano Jew was appointed as the Duke of Archipelago for the years 1566–1579.
+Joseph Nasi, a Portuguese Marrano Jew, was appointed by the Sultan as Duke of the Archipelago, encompassing the Cyclades islands in Greece, for the years 1566–1579.

+The Jewish community in Patras, which had existed since antiquity, left the city during the Ottoman–Venetian wars of the 17th century.
+However, following the Ottoman conquest of the city in 1715, Jews returned and lived there in relative peace.

 The middle of the 19th century, however, brought a change to Greek Jewish life.
 The Janissaries had been destroyed in 1826, and traditional commercial routes were being encroached upon by the Great Powers of Europe.
-The Sephardic population of Thessaloniki had risen to between twenty-five to thirty thousand members, leading to scarcity of resources, fires and hygiene problems.
+The Sephardic population of Thessaloniki had risen to between twenty-five and thirty thousand members, leading to scarcity of resources, fires and hygiene problems.
 The end of the century saw great improvements, as the mercantile leadership of the Sephardic community, particularly the Allatini family, took advantage of new trade opportunities with the rest of Europe.
 According to historian Misha Glenny, Thessaloniki was the only city in the Empire where some Jews "employed violence against the Christian population as a means of consolidating their political and economic power", as traders from the Jewish population closed their doors to traders from the Greek and Slav populations and physically intimidated their rivals.
-With the importation of modern anti-Semitism with immigrants from the West later in the century, moreover, some of Thessaloniki's Jews soon became the target of Greek and Armenian pogroms.
-Thessaloniki's Jewish community comprised more than half of the city's population until the early 1900s.
+With the importation of modern anti-Semitism with immigrants from the West later in the century, moreover, some of Thessaloniki's Jews soon became the target of Greek and Armenian pogroms, and antisemitic incidents elsewhere in Greece such as the Rhodes blood libel of 1840 reflected tensions between the empire's Greek and Jewish communities.Thessaloniki's Jewish community comprised more than half of the city's population until the early 1900s.
 As a result of the Jewish influence on the city, many non-Jewish inhabitants of Thessaloniki spoke Judeo-Spanish, the language of the Sephardic Jews, and the city virtually shut down on Saturday, the Jewish Sabbath, given it sometimes the name of 'Little Jerusalem."
-Many sea-travellers reaching the port of Thessaloniki humorously recalled that Thessaloniki was a city where people worked only four days while resting three consecutive days.
-This was due to the three major religions the population adhered to and their respective resting days: Friday for Muslims, Saturday for Jews and Sunday for Christians.